Featured Post

 • His communication is true, because it is inspired by love.

 It was really cold out there this morning.
 None the less, I followed my usual routine.
 I first fed our four barn cats, and then cautiously walked down the frost-covered hill to fill the bird feeders.
-As I was inserting the suet squares into a wire cage, I heard in my mind the echoing chastisement Continue reading
+As I was inserting the suet squares into a wire cage, I heard in my mind the echoing chastisement of a former well-meaning neighbor: “Don’t you know you shouldn’t be feeding those wild birds?
+It messes up their instinctual search for the natural nutrition their bodies really need.
+It even confuses them when it’s time to migrate south!
+And besides they’ll become dependent upon… Continue reading

 ,